pietropizzi/WatchPlaygrounds/README.md

 ### 👩‍💻 Usage

-Once you downloaded and opened the `.playgroundbook` in Swift Playgrounds (see **Usage**) simply use the `WatchPreviews` component passing your UI as last argument.
+Once you downloaded and opened the `.playgroundbook` in Swift Playgrounds (see [Setup](#-setup)) simply use the `WatchPreviews` component passing your UI as last argument.
 Here it is called with all available options (The example values are the default values).

 ```swift